auxbot-discord-bot/docs/docs/pages/downtime.rst

 Reasons For Downtime
 ^^^^^^^^^^^^^^^^^^^^

-Downtime occurs with AuxBot when something serious is happening such as configuring databases or configuring AuxBots Vps (Virtual Private Server).
+Downtime occurs with AuxBot when something serious is happening such as configuring databases or configuring AuxBot's Vps (Virtual Private Server).
 Downtime can also happen when a huge unexpected error happens and the bot has to be shutdown due to security concerns.
 This rarely happens though so no need to worry about it.

 When Does This Happen?
 ^^^^^^^^^^^^^^^^^^^^^^